 Course is an integrative learning experience in strategic management focusing on concepts and their application to a variety of business functions.
 Content covers identifying problems, analyzing solutions, decision-making, and formulating a workable plan.
 Course is designed as a capstone for the management curriculum.

 Course meets special interest needs of Management students and local business organizations.
 Special topics will be offered for variable credit from one to four semester credit hours.
 Students may repeat MGT 290 up to three times on different topics for a maximum of nine semester credit hours.
+Fee Varies.
 Prerequisite may vary by topic.